Why host a Frankenreads event?

 - Venue information (e.g., name, address, phone number, website)

 - Organizer(s) information (e.g., name, email address, phone number)

 - Event cost

 What is Frankenreads-in-a-box?

-Frankenreads-in-a-box is our ever-expanding set of guides, links, templates, and downloads that we hope will help you put together a stellar readathon — logos, posters, stickers, signup sheets, tips and tricks.
+Frankenreads-in-a-box is our ever-expanding set of guides, links, templates, and downloads that we hope will help you put together a stellar readathon — books, logos, posters, stickers and other merchandise, signup sheets, and more.
 We are adding pages to this section regularly.
 (Yes, you may use our terrific logo — designed by the marvelous Kirsten Keister — for your own event.)